Monday, September 25, 1995

 To cap the night, we have Larry, I mean Ray, take us on one last night game drive.

 NOTE FROM THE FUTURE: This is a back-post / cross-post from my first on-line journal/blogging effort - a journal of our Southern Africa Tour in 1995.
-Originally posted here, the term "blog" had not yet entered the parlance.
+Originally posted to an abandoned domain (NetSnake.com), the term "blog" had not yet entered the parlance.
 I am migrating the original posts to this blog.
-These links to the original journal Date Index or Africa Tour Home Page will likely eventually disappear.
-The images from the original post were screen caps from video which I am leaving as is for historical integrity.
-I've supplemented those with some of Sigrid'shigher quality scanned photos to this blog back-post.
+Links to the original journal Date Index or Africa Tour Home Page will likely eventually disappear.
+The images from the original post were graphics and screen caps from video which I am leaving in it's low-rez glory for historical integrity.
+My intent is to also add some of Sigrid's higher quality scanned photos to these blog back-posts.
+The difference in images should be obvious.